aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
 6. Both went then on their journey, and they came to the river Euphrates, and they passed the night there.
-And Toḅiyah ran to the river to drink, and a fish came out and ate his bread, and he cried out.
+And Toḇiyah ran to the river to drink, and a fish came out and ate his bread, and he cried out.
 And Raphael said to Toḅiyah: "Lay hold of the fish, and do not let it go."
-Toḅiyah went and laid hold of the fish and drew it out, and Raphael said to him: "Open it in the middle and take its heart; it is good to burn it before a man in whom the spirit of Sheydim is, to make them flee from him; and take also the gall, for it is good to anoint therewith the eyes in which there is blindness, and they shall be healed."
-So Toḅiyah did as the angel commanded him, and they went to Madai.
+Toḇiyah went and laid hold of the fish and drew it out, and Raphael said to him: "Open it in the middle and take its heart; it is good to burn it before a man in whom the spirit of Sheydim is, to make them flee from him; and take also the gall, for it is good to anoint therewith the eyes in which there is blindness, and they shall be healed."
+So Toḇiyah did as the angel commanded him, and they went to Madai.
 And Raphael said to Toḅiyah: "My brother, you come to the house of Reuel, who is an old man, and has a daughter who is exceeding fair, whose name is Sarah, speak to him that he may give her to you for a wife.
-Toḅiyah said to him: "I have heard that she has been given in marriage to seven men, and they died before they came in unto her."
+Toḇiyah said to him: "I have heard that she has been given in marriage to seven men, and they died before they came in unto her."
 Raphael said: "Fear not! when you shall be with her in the marriage chamber, take the heart of the fish and burn thereof under her garment, and the sheyd will smell it, and will run away."
 </div></td></tr>